I rented a self-storage unit for several years and learned various tips and tricks for saving time, money and headaches.

 While there’s no lock that can guarantee someone won’t break into your storage unit, I feel that a high-security lock is worth the extra money in most cases.

-Just the sight of the locks listed below might be enough to send any would-be thieves toward a unit with a much easier lock to pick.
+Just the sight of the locks shown below might be enough to send any would-be thieves toward a unit with a much easier lock to pick.